- Office of Public Information and Strategic Partnerships

 Office of Student Support Services Top

-The Office of Student Support Services (OSSS) supports the positive development of K-12 students, with a focus on health, behavior, school culture and climate, and social-emotional skills.
+The office supports the positive development of K-12 students, with a focus on health, behavior, school culture and climate, and social-emotional skills.
 The office issues policy papers and publications, produces reports and provides policy guidance, web resources, professional development and technical assistance to educators.
 These efforts promote positive student expectations and conduct, safe and supportive learning environments, healthy life choices, student engagement, attendance, and the development of social skills and competencies.
 The office provides leadership through regulations and responds to concerns in the areas of student conduct, including substance abuse, violence, bullying, truancy, and other risky behavior; school safety, including law enforcement operations; intervention and referral services for student learning, behavior and health problems; school health services and student health, including HIV, STD and pregnancy prevention; afterschool and summer programs; alternative education programs; home or out-of-school instruction and the education of neglected and delinquent youth and students in state facilities.
-Through the facilitation and monitoring of over 60 grants in excess of $60 million, interagency initiatives, technical assistance, professional development opportunities and guidance, the office promotes the effective implementation of research-based practices, the strengthening of health and student support services, and coordination and use of community resources.

 Director: Nancy Curry